-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 4b,e-f.
-Post- secondary data No comprehensive monitoring system in place System in place to track Class of 2022 and beyond.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students suspended at least one time. suspension rate; 18 students suspended at least one time.
+4b,e-f.
+Post- secondary data No comprehensive monitoring system in place Clearinghouse Data: DHS: 56% of 2021 graduates enrolled in a 2 or 4 year college in the fall immediately after graduation.
+Clearinghouse Data: DHS: 61% of 2022 graduates enrolled in a 2 or 4 year college in the fall immediately after graduation.
 100% of students are tracked for two years after graduation 4a-f, 7a, 8a.
 DLI Enrollment/Seal of Biliteracy data 4 students earned the Seal in 2021; 25 students expected to begin 6th grade DLI program at DMS in Fall 2021 3 students earned the Seal of Biliteracy in 2022 and 23 students are completing the 6th grade DLI program.
-27 students will enter 6th grade DLI in 2022- 23 100% of 8th grade students in DLI will be "on track" to meet Seal requirements in high school.
+27 students will enter 6th grade DLI in 2022- 23 DHS: 3 students earned their Seal of Biliteracy in 2022.
+DMS DLI enrollment for 2022-23: 6th grade = 25 ; 7th grade = 19 100% of 8th grade students in DLI will be "on track" to meet Seal requirements in high school.
 7a-c.
 Club/course evaluations, particularly for EL, LI, FY and SWD Year 1 outcome data is the baseline for Years 2 and 3 Spring 2022 Student Survey (new baseline) 100% of students had the opportunity to give feedback preparation for post secondary success.
-DHS: 80% of respondents said they were mostly/very involved in extra curricular activities.
-70% of respondents ranked clubs and activities as a 3 or 4 in learning academic skills that prepare them for college or career success.
-90% of respondents ranked clubs and 100% of students will have the opportunity to give feedback on the how their classes and/or clubs prepared them for post secondary success.
-80% of respondents will feel prepared in each area: academics, technology, social- emotional, life skills
+DHS: 80% of respondents said they were mostly/very Spring 2023: 100% of students had the opportunity to give feedback preparation for post secondary success.
+DHS: 79% of students said they were mostly/very involved in extra curricular activities.
+100% of students will have the opportunity to give feedback on the how their classes and/or clubs prepared them for post secondary success.
+80% of respondents will feel prepared in each area: academics,